brainhackorg/brainhackorg.github.io/promotion.md

 <li><strong>Contact information:</strong> email for project leader or other person to contact for more information.</li>
 <li><Strong>Project logo:</strong> preferably a 222 x 180 (466 x 180) 72 dpi image in png format</li></ul>

+Many Brainhack events choose to communicate via the <a href="https://mattermost.brainhack.org/">Brianhack Mattermost server</a>;
+join here and create a channel for your event.